More Expressive Attention with Negative Weights: Discussions

 \subsection{Convergence of \modelname}

-As briefly mentioned before, in a deep \modelname, we preserve the softmax attention in both the first and last layers.
-This aims to maintain the same convergence rate as a vanilla Transformer.
+As briefly mentioned earlier, in a deep \modelname, we preserve the softmax attention in both the first and last layers.
+This aims to maintain, or even improve, the convergence rate compared to a vanilla Transformer.

-While we initially attempted to apply \name\ across all layers, we found that it resulted in slower convergence.
-Our observations of attention dynamics revealed that, at the beginning of training, the signs of attention weights do not accurately represent meaningful semantics due to the query-key inner product not being fully learned, leading to diverted optimization direction.
-The model appears to learn a shortcut at first, achieving lower training loss compared to the vanilla Transformer but then becoming stuck, allowing the vanilla Transformer to surpass it as training progresses.
+We initially attempted to apply \name\ across all layers, but this resulted in slower convergence.
+Our observations of attention dynamics revealed that, at the beginning of training, the signs of the attention weights do not accurately represent meaningful semantics due to the query-key inner product not being fully learned, which leads to diverted optimization direction.
+The model appears to learn a shortcut at first, achieving lower training loss compared to the vanilla Transformer but then becomes stuck, allowing the vanilla Transformer to surpass it as training progresses.
 In contrast, softmax attention offers a near-uniform distribution that facilitates smoother initial training.
-Through empirical trials, we found that preserving softmax attention in the first layer of \modelname\ effectively resolves the convergence issue.

-Regarding the preservation of softmax attention in the last layer, we observed that a \modelname\ with softmax attention only in the first layer resulted in last-layer attention weights' sign highly consistent—either entirely positive or entirely negative.
+Through empirical trials, we found that preserving softmax attention in the first layer of \modelname\ largely resolves the convergence issue.
+Regarding the preservation of softmax attention in the last layer, we observed that the signs of the attention weights in the last layer are highly consistent—either completely positive or completely negative.
 This suggests that the last layer may not require the expressiveness of negative weights.
-The training loss for these variants are shown in Table~\ref{tab:loss}.
+The training losses for these variants are presented in Table~\ref{tab:loss} where \(\text{\modelname}_{\text{all}}\) begins to exhibit higher losses after 2,500 steps.

+Figure~\ref{fig:loss} shows the training losses for the models in our main experiments.
+When softmax attention is applied in the first and last few layers, \modelname\ demonstrates more effective training across different scales, achieving a generally lower loss compared to the Transformer.